jordanparker6/sklearn-textclassifier/README.md

 ## Serve

-To serve the trained model, Docker and a trained model consistent with the Scikit-Learn API is required.
+Docker and a trained model consistent with the Scikit-Learn API is required.

 Envitoment Variables:
-- MODEL_PATH = model.p       Path to the trained model within the serve folder.
+- MODEL_PATH = model.p

 To launch the inference server:
  - ```git clone https://github.com/jordanparker6/sklearn-textclassifier```